Vks-Feng/Vks-Feng/README.md

 ---

 - Planning to enhance my knowledge of Python and Java during the summer break.
-- I plan to take courses on algorithms, computer architecture and its prerequisites during the summer break.
+- I plan to take courses on algorithms, computer architecture during the summer break.
-- Time permits, I will study knowledge about mini-program development and backend development during my spare time and find pleasure in them.
 - Specific plans are confidential 👻